Open Source / Apache 2.0

 cmd/failover-sidecar

 Per-pod sidecar for leader election via K8s Leases.
 Detects split-brain, fences writes, demotes old primary, recovers timeline divergence.
+Log watcher with 40+ recovery patterns.
+Bidirectional gRPC streaming to satellite for command dispatch.

 How Failover Works